 If you put the time and effort into studying for the SAT now, you are focusing on your future.

-What are the differences between the SAT and ACT exams?
+What are the differences between the New SAT and ACT exams?

 The SAT is more of an analytical reasoning test compared to the ACT exam.
 The ACT is more of a content test than the SAT.
 Both have an essay component and have questions that deal with math and verbal concepts.
 The ACT has a more difficult math section than the SAT.
-But the SAT’s math section is more trick based, utilizing deception and traps to differentiate student abilities.
 The ACT has a science section while the SAT does not.
 The SAT and ACT both have sections that encompass grammar and the logical organization of ideas in paragraphs.
 Schools on the East and West coasts as well as many southern schools prefer the SAT.
 The ACT test is preferred by more heartland schools in the mid-west and central states.
 Most schools however accept both tests.
 We consider the SAT a more prepable test, where students can learn both content and strategy to increase their scores.
 We strongly suggest taking the SAT over the ACT.

 for information about our Free Repeat Policy

-When should I take your SAT test prep course?
+When should I take your New SAT test prep course?

 It is best to determine which exam date you want to take based on your admissions cycle, and then look for a corresponding prep course start date that prepares for that examination.
 We have many course start dates throughout the year that prepare for all exam dates.
 Our courses are directly aligned with the examination dates so you will take the exam usually one to three weeks after the prep course ends (except for our summer early SAT course).
 Keep in mind that there are rescheduling fees associated with each test; we are not responsible for the rescheduling fee if you need to reschedule an exam.

-When is the best time to take the SAT exam when I’m in high school?
+When is the best time to take the New SAT exam when I’m in high school?

 The optimal time to take the exam is during the spring semester of the junior year.
 This allows students to focus on their admissions packets during the summer and fall without the worry of studying for their exam.
 The spring semester of the junior year is generally when students are at their greatest ability level and have the most math, reading, and writing knowledge to take the test.
 Students however can take the test all the way up to the spring semester of their senior year depending on each school’s admission requirements.